DawidSac24/ContentManager/README.md

-# 🧠 Context Manager Chrome Extension
+# 🧠 Content Manager Chrome Extension

-Context Manager is a powerful Chrome extension that helps you organize and manage your browsing sessions by creating and switching between different contexts.
+Content Manager is a powerful Chrome extension that helps you organize and manage your browsing sessions by creating and switching between different contexts.
 Each context represents a group of related web pages that you frequently access together.

 ## 🎯 Purpose

-The main purpose of Context Manager is to help you maintain focus and productivity by organizing your browsing sessions into logical groups.
+The main purpose of Content Manager is to help you maintain focus and productivity by organizing your browsing sessions into logical groups.
 For example:

 - **Work Context**: All the tabs you need for your job (email, project management, documentation)
 - **Development Context**: Your coding environment, GitHub, Stack Overflow, and other developer tools